 Back to the offering: Once the equity is secured, construction financing will be obtained.
-A lender has been conditionally secured, pending completion and approval of due diligence reports, as well approval of applicable permits and licenses.
-The initial review process of the loan has been approved by the loan committee, and due diligence reports are on track to submit for final lender approval by the end of April, 2019.
+A lender has been secured, subject to approval of applicable permits and licenses.
 Current terms of the financing offered is a 6.50% rate on the construction piece and 5.50% on the permanent financing.
 The first six-months of the construction loan will be interest-only payments.
 Payments thereafter, will be principal and interest payments until the loan is paid in full, which is projected to be in 2025 at the time the property is sold.
 Note that the FF&Es are included as hard costs in the construction budget and will not be financed, but purchased with the equity raised.
 Title to the property will be in the name of a newly formed limited liability company, Boulder5, LLC, an Oregon limited liability company.
 The members of Boulder5, LLC will include the two sponsors, the EPF and the other TBD investor(s).
 Ownership percentage in this LLC will mirror the capital contributions.
 An agreement between the members will exist to where repayment of each member’s capital will be outlined, along with provisions in the case of default.

 Contrary to the capital contributions mirroring the ownership, distributions of cash-flow and net sale proceeds are allocated to 43% to the sponsors and 57% to the equity partners, i.e. EPF and TBD investors.
 This additional percentage to the sponsors is included for the sponsors liability associated with the personal guarantee required for the financing of the project, and the additional equity from each sponsor.
 The distribution structure of income will only come into play if EPF and TBD investors do not earn at least an annualized yield of 10% each year.
 For example, if in Year 2 the profits result in a 9% yield to EPF investors, the sponsors will reduce their distribution share (not to go below their 36% equity contribution).
 The sponsors state they are confident this provision is only a formality, as their projections (which sponsors state to be conservative) exceed the 10% annualized return each year.
 See CASH FLOW PROJECTIONS AFTER CONSTRUCTION in Section titled PRESENTATION OF OFFERING in your updated due diligence package dated March 19, 2019.